 Since 1995, TRIUMF has built up several beamlines that provide low-intensity, energetic proton and neutron beams to simulate radiation exposures either in space or terrestrial environments.
 Even at low intensity, several minutes of exposure in these beams can simulate years of operation in space, air, or ground, effectively allowing users to perform accelerated testing of electronics components in the radiation conditions present in those environments.

-TRIUMF's proton- and neutron irradiation facilities (PIF & NIF) have since become recognized as premier test sites for space-radiation effects using protons and neutrons, which are created from the proton beams.
+TRIUMF's proton- and neutron irradiation facilities (PIF & NIF) have become recognized as premier test sites for space-radiation effects using protons and neutrons, which are created from the proton beams.
 The resulting neutron-energy spectrum is similar to that found at aircraft altitudes and at ground level, making it ideal for neutrons testing.

 PIF & NIF use beams of protons and neutrons to allow users to quickly simulate weeks, months, or years in specific radiation environments